Emperor Norton’s 7th Annual Tannenbaum Toast | Union Square

 FREE, but there’s a cash bar and donations are gratefully accepted.

 The event, which takes place on the second Sunday of December, is held at The House of Shields — a beautifully restored 1913 bar that is just a short walk from Union Square.
 The formal toast will be at 5 pm.
-The drink for the toast is the classic Boothby cocktail — created in 1908 by legendary San Francisco bartender William T. “Cocktail” Boothby, during his tenure at the Palace Hotel, just across the street.
+The drink for the Toast itself is The House of Shields’s version of the classic Boothby cocktail — created in 1908 by legendary San Francisco bartender William T. “Cocktail” Boothby, during his tenure at the Palace Hotel, just across the street.